Density profile, velocity anisotropy and line-of-sight external convergence of SLACS gravitational lenses: Introduction

-In this paper we use two independent galaxy mass estimate methods, strong gravitational lensing and stellar dynamics, to examine the influence the LSS in the l.o.s. of the lenses and its effect on the determination of the lens density profile.
-We use all the suitable events in the SLACS sample, considering realistic brightness functions for the lens-galaxies, and incorporating our prior ignorance on their stellar velocity anisotropy.
+In this paper, we use two independent galaxy mass estimate methods, strong gravitational lensing, and stellar dynamics to examine the influence of the LSS in the LOS of the lenses and its effect on the determination of the lens density profile.
+We use all the suitable events in the SLACS sample, considering realistic brightness functions for the lens galaxies, and incorporating our prior ignorance on their stellar velocity anisotropy.

-In section \ref{methods_data} we describe how we calculate the mass of SLACS lenses using strong gravitational lensing and stellar dynamics, and our Bayesian statistical approach.
-In section \ref{results} we show our results, and in section \ref{conclusion} we present our discussion and conclusions.
+In Section \ref{methods_data}, we describe how we calculate the mass of SLACS lenses using strong gravitational lensing and stellar dynamics, and our Bayesian statistical approach.
+In Section \ref{results} we show our results, and in Section \ref{conclusion} we present our discussion and conclusions.